wunderbyte/gui-spirits/README.md

 }
 ```

-Make sure to import the `summon` function from the new location.
+Once the file is saved, make sure to import the enhanced `summon` function from the new location.

 ```js
 import { summon } from './base-component';